-Table 16-15 PEA Peak Flowrate Calculation According to the Entire Underground Mobile Fleet
+Table 16-14 LOM Peak Flowrate Calculation According a to the Entire Underground Mohile Fleet Culturion Accoruin onderground Proble ricet

-Flowrate calculated for diesel equipment at 0.05 m3/s per kW of rated engine power.
+\Flowrate calculated for diesel equipment at 0.05 m/s per kW of rated engine power.

-Vehicle primarily operating under electric power.
+\\Vehicle primarily operating under electric power.
 Flowrate allocation is given when tramming under diesel power, however, unit is omitted in the total count.

-Minimum flowrate for activities relying on secondary air.
+\\\Minimum flowrate for activities relying on secondary air.
 The combination of two fans refers to activities in parallel.

-The DFS peak flowrate of 434 m3/s for diesel exhaust dilution can be delivered to the working parts of the mine if the fans' intake draws no less than 499 m3/s.
+The DFS peak flowrate of 434 m/s for diesel exhaust dilution can be delivered to the working parts of the mine if the fans' intake draws no less than 499 m/s.
 This total incorporates the leakage value, which estimates airflow prematurely leaking through closed ventilation controls, such as louvres and bulkheads, before reaching work areas.

-With an incline profile of 26 m2, the flowrate, is limited by design parameter 1 (see Table 16-13) for velocity, will allow a maximum of 160 m3/s in a travel way before velocities exceed 6 m/s.
+With an incline profile of 26 m, the flowrate, is limited by design parameter 1 (see Table 16-13) for velocity, will allow a maximum of 160 m/s in a travel way before velocities exceed 6 m/s.
 K92ML will need to manage the peak number of diesel units between multiple production zones in meeting the total flowrate requirement.
 Table 16-16 offers an example of a flowrate calculation for a production zone according to the incline velocity limit.

-Table 16-16 Peak Flowrate Calculation According to Expected Mobile Fleet for a Production Area with Single
+Table 16-15 Peak Flowrate Calculation According to Expected Mobile Fleet for a Production Area with Single